skytreader/pytheas/readme.markdown

 ## todo

 More tests.
 Make stuff configurable.
-Add signals port.
 Did I mention more tests?
 What about better tests?

 # Running examples